-Under only pressure P and surface tension $\gamma$ loading, the results show distinct similarities to those for the previous case.
-Here again symmetric rivulets form just windward of the separation points on both sides of a dry cylinder (Figs. 12 and 13).
-In this instance, however, the locations of these rivulets are marginally windward of those formed in the shear and surface tension case (Fig. 13), with the 'size' of the rivulets under the present pressure loading being approximately the same order of magnitude as for the shear loading condition.
-When considered in conjunction with the similar rates of rivulet growth (Figs. 10 and 12), the indication is that the effects of pressure and shear loadings are of a similar magnitude and therefore appear to be of broadly equal importance.
+Table 2.
+Values of the standard parameters used in the numerical calculations distinct similarities to those for the previous case.
+Here again symmetric rivulets form just windward of the separation points on both sides of a dry cylinder (Figures 12 and 13).
+In this instance, however, the locations of these rivulets are marginally windward of those formed in the shear and surface tension case (Figure 13), with the 'size' of the rivulets under the present pressure loading being approximately the same order of magnitude as for the shear loading condition.
+When considered in conjunction with the similar rates of rivulet growth (Figures 10 and 12), the indication is that the effects of pressure and shear loadings are of a similar magnitude and therefore appear to be of broadly equal importance.